Justo-Tapiador/node-jhs2/README.md

 <img width="256" alt="node-jhs" src="https://github.com/user-attachments/assets/5eb90692-affe-412f-859f-73f28f710da0" />

+## What is
-A dynamic template engine for Node.js that lets you embed JavaScript directly in HTML files using `<?jhs ... ?>` delimiters — similar to PHP, but powered by JavaScript.
+**NODE-JHS2** is a dynamic template engine for Node.js that lets you embed JavaScript directly in HTML files using `<?jhs ... ?>` delimiters — similar to PHP, but powered by JavaScript.

-**NODE-JHS2** is a complete rewrite of [node-jhs](https://github.com/YOUR_USERNAME/node-jhs), with improved security, sandboxed execution, XSS protection, and a cleaner API.
+It is a complete rewrite of [node-jhs](https://github.com/YOUR_USERNAME/node-jhs), with improved security, sandboxed execution, XSS protection, and a cleaner API.

 Template files use the `.jhs` extension and integrate seamlessly with native Node.js HTTPS servers and custom middleware chains.